Skip to main content

 Coconut Bread

-A sweet, dense bread loaded with shredded coconut.
-The Bajan version often includes spices like cinnamon and nutmeg, creating a fragrant, tropical treat perfect with afternoon tea.
+A sweet, dense loaf packed with shredded coconut.
+The Bajan version usually carries cinnamon and nutmeg, which makes it a good match for afternoon tea.

 vegetarianContains: WheatContains: Tree NutsContains: Eggs